Bloodgood vs Crimson Queen Japanese Maple

 Bloodgood has an upright growth habit.
 In the first 10 years, most branches of this tree grow vertically or almost vertically.

 As a result, it grows upward quite rapidly.
-It is only at a mature age that the crown begins to expand, but still, this maple will always be larger in height than in width.
+Only at a mature age does the crown begin to expand, but still, this maple will always be more prominent in height than in width.

 Similarities